What are your chances of acceptance?

 The Science Pathways Scholars Program (SP)² aims to support underrepresented students of color and first-generation students as they pursue careers in science research.
 Please discuss your interest in science research and future career goals.
 You may choose to reflect on past experiences or projects, role models, or ideas for research that you would like to explore.
 (300 words)

-This prompt has a similar structure to the “Why Barnard” question in Prompt 1.
-You should adapt a similar approach when brainstorming your answer, focusing on the commonalities between your education goals and the Science Pathways Scholars Program.
+This prompt has some similarities to the classic “Why Us?” supplement.
+Namely, as you brainstorm your answer the key is to focus on the commonalities between your education goals and the Science Pathways Scholars Program.
 Notice how instead of Barnard as a whole, we now have to focus on the (SP)² in the righthand column.
 And instead of yourself as a whole, you should focus on your scientific foci and how your personal experiences intersect with these foci.

 Me (SP)²s features